Field theories, stable homotopy theory and Khovanov homology: Multicategories and topological field theories

-where $B_2\mc$ for a category $\mc$ enriched in groupoids is the topological category obtained by taking the classifying space on $2$-morphisms.
+Recall that $B_2\mathcal{Q}$ for a category $\mathcal{Q}$ enriched in groupoids is the topological category obtained by taking the classifying space on $2$-morphisms.
 Theorem 1.4 of \cite{em} further enables us to make this {\em strict}, i.e. we obtain a strict commutative ring symmetric spectrum $R$ and a strict functor

+Specifically, by Theorem 1.4 of \cite{em}, and $E_\infty$-ring $R$ in symmetric spectra is naturally equivalent to a strictly commutative ring, and an $E_\infty$-module over $R$ is naturally equivalent to a strict $R$-module.